 Listen to BCC-ROCK !
 A Brand New Web Radio !!
 Big Cactus Classic Rock Radio = the best mix of Classic Rock, Progressive Rock, AOR Melodic Rock, Rock FM West Coast, Blues Rock, Hard Rock, Southern Rock !
 Available on your smartphone or Iphone via "Tunemark App" Join us on facebook (link below)

-Frontiers Music Srl is pleased to announce the signing of British hard rock quartet DIRTY THRILLS for a multi-album deal.
+Frontiers Music Srl is pleased to announce the signing of a great new AOR/Melodic Rock band from Örnsköldsvik, Sweden: PERFECT PLAN.

 The band formed in late 2014 and has been busy writing songs and honing their craft ever since.
 Perfect Plan music came to the attention of Frontiers Music Srl in the spring of 2017 and the label was immediately excited by the musical mixture of classic Scandinavian AOR (think Work of Art, Treat, early Europe) with nods to legends like Giant, Foreigner, and Journey.
 Their debut album will include influences from both the modern and classic AOR/Melodic Rock of the 80’s.